-The Los Angeles Railroad Heritage Foundation serves as the agents of preservation for numerous important photographic and ephemera collections centered on Southern Californian rail history.
-These collections are identified by their original owners / curators, and constitute one of the major initiatives of the Foundation: preservation, documentation and publication of these collections to our fellow Southern Californians, and the world.
+The Los Angeles Railroad Heritage Foundation serves as the agents of preservation for numerous important photographic, ephemera collections and books centered on Southern Californian rail and traction history.
+These collections are identified by their original owners / curators, and constitute one of the major initiatives of the Foundation: preservation, documentation and publication of these collections to our fellow Southern Californians and the world.

-While you're welcome visitors to LARHF's offices, LARHF recognizes electronic dissemination of information as far more efficient in reaching the widest possible audience.
+While visitors are welcome to LARHF's offices, LARHF recognizes electronic dissemination of information as far more efficient in reaching the widest possible audience.
 To that end, we are digitizing our collections and making them available here, through this website, for all to see and appreciate.
 Please visit us often, as we are continually adding new image sets to all our online collections.

 Bison Archives – Marc Wanamaker Collection | Click here to view collection categories